 Provides students with continued hospital setting work experience.
 Students demonstrate increased proficiency levels in skills introduced in all of the radiographic procedures courses and practiced in previous clinical radiography courses.
-Topics include: patient care; behavioral and social competency; advanced radiographic anatomy; equipment utilization; exposure techniques; sterile techniques; integration of procedures and/or observation of angiographic, interventional, minor special procedures; integration of procedures and/or observation of routine and special radiographic procedures; and final completion of all required clinical competencies.
+Topics include: patient care; behavioral and social competency; advanced radiographic anatomy; equipment utilization; exposure techniques; sterile techniques; integration of procedures and/or observation of angiographic, interventional, minor special procedures; integration of procedures and/or observation of special equipment use: integration of procedures and/or observation of routine and special radiographic procedures; and final completion of all required clinical competencies.
 Execution of radiographic procedures will be conducted under direct and indirect supervision.